wp-plugins/os-integration/readme.txt

 7. Notification widget.

 == Changelog ==
+= 1.6 =
+* Updated: Widget code now adhears to WordPress standards.
+* Fixed: Missing quotation marks around DEFINE name which caused a WP_DEBUG message.
+* Removed: Screen shots from the distribution archive and in to the WordPress assets directory.

 = 1.5 =
 * Fixed issue with ios icons being 'forgotten' if you changed settings with an image rebuild required.
 * Added support for link overriding in WebApp mo